 Every river in India has only one benchmark and it is Ganga Maiya, how much I wish we will be able to clean the waters and ghats of Ganga and truly make the Ganges a holy river that it is believed.

 As the Aarti comes to an end, the priests offer flowers like Marigold, roses etc to the Ganges, from the podium, followed by milk, soon there is a scramble to float lamps in leaf boats in the Ganges.
-Not just Indians but many foreigners too offer the same to the Ganges and pray to get their wishes fulfilled.
+Not just Indians but many foreigners also offer the same to the Ganges and pray to get their wishes fulfilled.

 Some tips to watch and photograph the evening Aarti in Varanasi

 Be a little ahead of time, the Aarti typically begins around sunset at 6:45 pm, but it is a good idea to be there around 6 pm to get good spots.
 Lots of people rent boats to watch the evening Aarti; it is a good spot to watch the evening Ganga Aarti, but not a good spot to click pictures.
 If your aim is to click pictures of evening Ganga Aarti at Varanasi, then you should position yourself on one of the sides of the performing priests, and click when they turn towards you.
 The challenge for clicking pictures of evening aarti from boats is that you are facing huge halogen lights used to illuminate the scene, hence it becomes very difficult to get your metering right to click pictures.